input-output-hk/ouroboros-leios/Logbook.md

 Market data that compares Cardano `mainnet` to other prominent blockchain's throughput was added to the [Transaction Throughput CPS](https://github.com/cardano-scaling/CIPs/pull/5).

+### Rust simulation

+Visualization: We're able to animate a network of 3000 nodes with 100x mainnet transaction volume, running at about 1/10th speed.
+Using server-side events to cope with scale looks fast enough, but we haven't wired it up yet.

+Simulation: Implemented generation and distribution of votes.
+Because of the sheer number of votes needed by the protocol, voting involves sending an order of magnitude more messages than anything else, regardless of the transaction volume running through the system.
+We now need to run the sim at 1/32 of realtime for accurate results.

+When simulating 1000x current mainnet transaction volume for 30 seconds:
+112750061 TX message(s) were sent.
+112619569 of them were received (99.884%).
+140953 IB message(s) were sent.
+140953 of them were received (100.000%).
+917595 EB message(s) were sent.
+917595 of them were received (100.000%).
+355863732 Vote message(s) were sent.
+355863732 of them were received (100.000%).

+We also need a more accurate stake distribution.
+The current model just assumes it's uniformly distributed, but only a minority of nodes get a vote (~500 of the ~2500 mainnet stake pools) and we (presumably?) need a majority of stake attached to that vote.

 ## 2024-11-20

 ### Model of Cardano throughput